 Antitrust allegations hit Electrolux

-The French Competition Authority has informed Electrolux that it will issue a Statement of Objections alleging that Electrolux and other appliance manufacturers have acted in breach of antitrust rules in France during the period September 2006 to April 2009.
+The French Competition Authority alleges that Electrolux and other appliance manufacturers have acted in breach of antitrust rules in France during the period September 2006 to April 2009.

 A Statement of Objections is a formal step in an investigation whereby the Competition Authority informs the concerned parties of its preliminary conclusions.
-The Statement of Objections does not prejudge the final outcome of the case, a press release from the company states,
+The Statement of Objections does not prejudge the final outcome of the case, a press release from the company states.

 Back in 2013 Electrolux became the subject of an investigation by the French Competition Authority regarding a possible violation of antitrust rules, which the company has disclosed previously.